.png)

 Having policies in place to streamline data management is one of the best ways to create a standardized process of documenting and tracking important data.
 Common terms and definitions are an easy way to ensure that information processing is done accurately and that it is accounted for.
 Establishing metrics to analyze data parameters or goals that work towards cost saving practices or data integrity, for example, are other ways to ensure the value of the company’s data is increasing.

 Additionally, by keeping all data within one system, companies have a better idea of how to make data work more effectively.
-Reports and metrics can be gleaned from data when it is sorted consistently and stored securely so all stakeholders have access to safe, reliable data.
+Useful tools, like Innovu’s Member Matching, ensure that data is sorted and managed effectively, removing costly duplicates due to spelling errors and/or siloed entry requirements.

 Data collection is ongoing, so make sure to always keep on top of processes and new ways to keep data cleansing as effective and efficient as possible.
-Having a well thought out strategy-- as well as a way to implement it--is critical, but it is equally important to have those who are working with the data to be fully onboard and realize that their efforts are valuable.
-Have a proactive approach means always engaging with your data so that you’re very familiar with it and working to continuously improve.
+Developing a well thought out data management strategy-- as well as a way to implement it--is critical.
+Having a proactive approach means always engaging with your data so that you and your partners are working to continuously improve.

 With the help of a data analysis firm, companies can quickly pinpoint problem areas and create customized solutions to properly store and manage data.

-As we’ve discussed, it is crucial for organizations to understand the need for good, quality data.
-Having clean data means your company is working diligently towards improving processes and finding ways to save money.
-If an organization realizes that they are working against low-quality data, it is important for them to work with a data cleansing provider who will create customized recommendations and offer advice on how to implement targeted solutions.
+Having clean data is the starting block for companies looking to work diligently towards improving processes and find ways to save money.
+It is important for them to work with a data analytics provider that has the ability to cleanse, store and study the data.
+And will work with organizations and Plan Sponsors to create customized recommendations and offer advice on how to implement targeted solutions.

 Data clean up can sound daunting, but it’s always helpful to see where organizations were able to implement a data cleansing process successfully.